MS IN HUMAN RESOURCE DEVELOPMENT

 PROGRAM DETAILS

-The Master of Science in HRD is a 36 credit program, of which 27 credits are required courses.
-Students take an additional 9 credits in electives.
-Some students are eligible to have the 6 credits of prerequisite courses waived (see below).
-Students must either complete or receive waivers for the two prerequisite courses (3 credits each) prior to beginning the MSHRD program.
-All 3-credit courses are 8 weeks, and 1.5 credit courses are 4 weeks.
-Students also complete a capstone experience prior to graduating.
-The current tuition rate is $940 per credit plus a general semester fee of $50, totaling approximately $34,000.
+The Master of Science in HRD is a 36 credit program, of which 28.5 credits are required courses.
+Students take an additional 7.5 credits in electives.
+Some students are eligible to have the 3 credits of prerequisite courses waived (see below).
+All 3-credit courses are 8 weeks, and 1.5-credit courses are 4 weeks.
+The current tuition rate is $940 per credit plus a general semester fee of $100, totaling approximately $34,000.
+Tuition and fees are subject to change.

 View the Course Catalog for descriptions of courses.

-• HRD 8101: Introduction to HR in the Business World
+• HRD 8101: Introduction to HR and Organizational Dynamics*

 • HRD 8419: Foundations of Strategic HR